-The Company's related parties consist of the Company's officers or companies associated with them, Gowling Lafleur Henderson LLP which is a legal firm in which Tina Woodside, a director of the Company, is a partner, and until December, 20, 2013, HDG which had three directors in common with the Company (Ralph Fitch, Paul Haber and Tina Woodside).
-During 2012, the Company completed a private placement and acquired a 19.9% interest in HDG; and during 2013, the Company exercised its pre-emptive right and purchased an additional 497,000 common shares of HDG.
-On December 20, 2013, the Company completed its acquisition of a 100% interest in HDG under the Arrangement to diversify its portfolio of exploration projects in terms of geographic location and types of minerals.
-In addition, the Company incurred the following expenditures during the years ended December 31, 2014 and 2013 that were charged by related parties.
+The Company's related parties consist of the Company's officers or companies associated with them and Gowling WLG (Canada) LLP which is a legal firm in which Tina Woodside, a director of the Company, is a partner.
+The Company incurred the following expenditures during the years ended December 31, 2015 and 2014 that were charged by related parties.
 All transactions with related parties have occurred in the normal course of the Company's operations and have been measured at their fair value as determined by management.

+2015 2014

+\$ \$

-2014 \$ 2013 \$ Consulting fees (1) 67,286 35,303 Legal fees for general corporate matters (2) 256,723 455,713 Consulting fees included in mineral property costs (1) 72,704 147,462 Legal fees incurred in transaction costs associated with the acquisition of HDG (2) - 308,575
+Consulting fees (1) 88,068 67,286

+Legal fees for general corporate matters (2) 175,451 256,723

+Consulting fees included in mineral property costs (1) 46,475 72,704

-- (1) paid to Felipe Malbran and to a company owned by David Dreisinger as compensation to serve as officers of the Company. - (2) paid to Gowling Lafleur Henderson LLP.
+- (1) paid to Felipe Malbran and to a company owned by David Dreisinger as compensation to serve as officers of the Company. - (2) paid to Gowling WLG (Canada) LLP.

-Included in accounts payable at December 31, 2014 is an amount of \$68,487 (December 31, 2013 - \$380,085) due to related parties.
-The 2014 amounts include amounts payable to Gowling Lafleur Henderson LLP for legal services, to David Dreisinger and Felipe Malbran for accrued compensation as officers of the Company, to directors of the Company for their most recent directors' fees, and to officers of the Company for reimbursement of expenses incurred.
+Included in accounts payable at December 31, 2015 is an amount of \$77,283 (December 31, 2014 - \$68,487) due to related parties.
+The 2015 amounts include amounts payable to Gowling WLG (Canada) LLP for legal services, to David Dreisinger and Felipe Malbran for accrued compensation as officers of the Company, to directors of the Company for their most recent directors' fees, and to officers of the Company for reimbursement of expenses incurred.
 These amounts are non-interest bearing and have no specific terms of repayment.

-Key management includes the current and former Chief Executive Officers, the Executive Chairman, the Chief Financial Officer and all the directors.
-The compensation paid or payable to key management for services is as follows:
+Key management includes the Chief Executive Officer, the Chief Financial Officer and the remaining directors.
+The compensation paid or payable to key management for services during the years ended December 31, 2015 and 2014 is as follows: